Ireaurora/Temperature_converter/README.md

-A simple temperature converter programmed using JavaScript, HMTL and CSS.
+A temperature converter programmed using JavaScript, HMTL and CSS.